tonio-py/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-> Script to create the first directory
 7-> I am really breaking down , creating a script to move the file 8-> Deleting the file called betty
+9-> Detelteing the directory
+10-> Changing directory to the prvious one